xgao32/Blood-type-GWAS/tables/ISBTdb/README.md

 This folder contains some kind of scrapped pdf output from the ISBT blood group allele tables.
-Several files are actually VCF files.
+It is copied from the alicloud server directory `root/standard/ISBTdb` .
+Several files are VCF files without the headers.

 The content of most of the `.typ` files are table separated value format with columns for Phenotype                               	Allele name 	Nucleotide change   	Exon 	Predicted amino acid change